catfish2019/Algorithms/README.md

 # The Monorepo

-Welcome to Computer Systems!
-This repository will be how to retrieve homework assignments and in-class lab assignments.
+Welcome!
+This repository will be how to retrieve homework assignments and in-class lab assignments for this course,

 Okay, let's get started!